zeineb111/Linguistic-cues-for-Textual-classification/index.md

 </p>

 **Interpretation**
-The small difference between the politeness of the True and Fake news, can be due to the fact that Fake news like in tweets can sometimes get personal and thus less polite.
+The small difference between the politeness of the True and Fake news, can be due to the fact that Fake news, like in tweets, can sometimes get personal and thus less polite.

 ### Talkativeness
 We computed the talkativeness of each news, which consists of the number of sentences and the number of words per news.
 Here also we started with the CoreNLP annotate method then switched to other methods form the NLTK library.